sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

 <a id="ch5"></a>
 ## 3.3 Data Pre-processing:

 All of the images for the project were already in a 256x256 resolution.
-To ensure that the images are in RGB format, I set the channel to 3.
-I needed to scale the images so that they would all be [-1, 1].
+To ensure that the images are in RGB format, I set the color channel to 3.
+I needed to scale the images to [-1, 1] so that they would be the same size.
 Since the model is a generative model, I don't need to use the labels or image id to get the image, I'll just get the image from the TFRecord.

 ```
 IMAGE_SIZE = [256, 256]